 Why You Should Volunteer Abroad

 Because of her trip to Nicaragua, Dibbern’s career path has slightly changed.
-While she still wants to pursue a career in nursing, rather than working in suburban neighborhood hospitals or well-off cities, she wants to work as a traveling nurse and offer healthcare services to the less fortunate.
+While she still wants to pursue a career in nursing, and has even looked into how to become a nurse practitioner, rather than working in suburban neighborhood hospitals or well-off cities, she wants to work as a traveling nurse and offer healthcare services to the less fortunate.

 “I really want to work with people who don’t have much,” Dibbern says, “because I think they have the most to give.”

 There is no doubt in Dibbern’s mind that the trip changed her life, and she wants to encourage anyone who has the opportunity to volunteer abroad to jump at it.
 Not only does it immerse people into an environment they may not be aware of, but it also brings about a new level of understanding of how life works and, as Dibbern says, “even how you yourself work.”